 We expect all students to treat our place like it is their own.
-Respect for staff, each other, and the environment is most important.
+Respect for staff, each other, and most importantly, the environment.
 Participants should expect to be treated with respect, and be supported in a positive way in order to achieve their goals.
 Therefore, during students' welcome on arrival, the duty manger and also instructors, at the start of activities will lay out some clear expectations for behaviour and attitudes as follows: